dsusco/tp.net-armageddon.org/_site/_special_rules/xeno-sociology.md

 A Tyranid invasion is more akin to an infestation.
 Lesser creatures are everywhere, whether because they were separated from a swarm or because they just made planetfall via a Mycetic Spore.
 These creatures instinctively seek out the psychic conduits of the Hive Mind that are the synapse creatures.
 This is represented by the following rules:

 Brood
-: Units with _brood_ (brood units) are placed in the army&rsquo;s off-board <q>swarm pool</q> when they are destroyed.
+: Units with _brood_ (brood units) are placed in the army’s off-board <q>swarm pool</q> when they are destroyed.
 These units may be returned to play via swarming for a number of swarm points equal to their brood value.
 This is the number in parenthesis after <q>Brood</q>.

 Synapse
 : Formations that contain at least one unit with _synapse_ (a synapse unit) may return brood units from the swarm pool to play via swarming.
 Each synapse unit has a synapse value, the number in parenthesis after <q>Synapse</q>.